genotrance/px/README.md

   Collect and save password to default keyring.
 Username needs to be provided via --username or already specified in the config file

+  --test=URL
+  Test Px as configured with the URL specified.
+This can be used to confirm that Px is configured correctly and is able to connect and authenticate with the upstream proxy.

 Configuration:
   --config=
   Specify config file.
 Valid file path, default: px.ini in working directory